 • Area type

 The statistical summaries for these comparisons included the RMSE, % RMSE, and volume-to-count ratios.
 The analysis is provided in Tables 7-5, 7-6, and 7-7 below.
 As shown in these tables, the model matches GDOT counts very well at the regional level, particularly for higher volume roadways such as interstates and principal arterials.
 As expected, the model is less accurate for lower volume roadways.
-The region-wide % RMSE across all facilities is 38%; however, when calculating the % RMSE for facilities with > 5,000 vehicles per day, it drops to 18%.
+The region-wide % RMSE across all facilities is 38%.

 Table 7-5 Highway Validation Statistics by Volume Group

-Volume Group Observations Observed Counts Estimated Volumes RMSE %RMSE Volume/Count Ratio
+Volume Group Observations Observed Counts Estimated Volumes RMSE %RMSE Acceptable RMSE Preferred RMSE Volume/Count Ratio

 Table 7-6 Highway Validation Statistics by Facility Type